evnbr/bindery/docs/about.md

 Bindery.js 2.0 has been redeveloped since February 2017 by [Evan Brooks](http://evanbrooks.info).
 It has been rewritten from scratch to be smaller, faster, more flexible, and more robust.
 With thanks to [John Caserta](http://johncaserta.com/) and [Teddy Bradford](#) for contributions and feedback.

+Report bugs, make suggestions, or lend a hand
+  <a href="https://github.com/evnbr/bindery">on Github</a>.

 ### What bindery is not

 1. *InDesign*— Bindery is for people who are interested in creating layouts